eljesam/ICA_Eljesa_Mesi/README.md

  Idealizing how the website will look before adapting to flask.

  # To Do:
- Create a flask app
+ Create a flask app,
- Deploy from AWS
+ Deploy from AWS,
- Code hardware
+ Code hardware,
- Add Security
+ Add Security,
  Google LogIn